20 Feb Choosing Colors for Signs

 A few things to think about while choosing colors for signs.

-The higher the contrast, the more visible & eye-catching colors will be together.
-Having high contrast for text, logos, & directional symbols on signs is critical for readability at a distance.
+One of the most critical factors when choosing colors for signs is color contrast.
+The higher the contrast, the more visible and eye-catching your colors will be together.
+High contrasting colors are especially important for text, logos, and directional symbols on signs so they can be read from a distance.

 Different color combinations have varying levels of contrast.
 The best combinations include a color of darker value, and one of lighter value.
 Value refers to the relative lightness or darkness of a color.
-It is the contrast in values that creates visual difference.
+It is the difference in value that creates contrast.

 Opposite color pairs (diagonal on the color wheel) typically have high contrast if their values are different.
-Purple & yellow are a good example of this.
-Purple is naturally a dark value, & yellow is a light value, so these opposite colors have high contrast & high visibility.
-Harmonious colors similar in value, like green & blue, have low contrast & low visibility.
+Purple and yellow are a good example of this.
+Purple is naturally a dark value, and yellow is a light value, so these opposite colors have high contrast and high visibility.
+Harmonious colors similar in value, like green and blue, have low contrast and low visibility.

 Opposite colors with similar values can create a visual vibration effect.
-This is difficult to read & uncomfortable to look at.
-Red & green together are an example of a vibrating color combination to stay away from.
+These colors are difficult to read and uncomfortable to look at.
+Red and green together are an example of a vibrating color combination to stay away from.

-It is possible to choose colors that are close together on the color wheel (harmonious colors) & create contrast with different values.
+It is possible to choose colors that are close together on the color wheel (harmonious colors) and create greater contrast with different values.
 Experiment with the values of colors to see what gives you the most contrast.
 As a result, you can create a harmonious color pair with high contrast.

 For example, take a look at these samples – the green text is the same color on all squares, but the value of the blue background changes from dark to light.
 Because of this, the text becomes less readable the lighter the background gets.